 The programme has directly reached out to around 2000 young people and adolescents on-ground, and an audience of around 10,000 people online.

-- The trainings served as a safe space for the participants to share personal narratives and examine their ideas of masculinity, sex, sexuality, and violence.
+In 2016, 13 young men were trained over 7 days in Lucknow by TYPF, with support from The Asia Foundation.
+The participants in these trainings were equipped with knowledge on power and patriarchy, gender and inequality, and sexual harassment.
+The trainings served as a safe space for the participants to share personal narratives and examine their ideas of masculinity, sex, sexuality, and violence.

 TYPF also created an action resource kit which collated existing resources that address masculinity and violence.